Regeneration as an Investment Thesis: Creating Value from the Ground Up

 We believe these investments illustrate the breadth of our platform and our ability to drive positive outcomes across the food and ag supply chain.
 From farm to brand, we’ve been backing companies that connect regenerative principles with scalable business models for over a decade.

-• At the production level, we invest in innovations designed to make farming more sustainable and profitable.
+- At the production level, we invest in systems and innovations designed to make farming more sustainable and profitable.

 Our approach is rooted in systems thinking: understanding how capital can catalyze change across interconnected stages of the value chain.